What is a Reward Model?¶

 is the difference in rewards

-Why negative?
-Because we’re minimizing the loss.
+We negate it because we minimize loss.
 Maximizing log probability = minimizing negative log probability.
-(Classic machine learning trick.)

 Intuitively:

-If (we correctly ranked the winner higher), the loss is LOW.
-Good!
+If (we correctly ranked the winner higher), the loss is LOW

-If (we got it backwards—uh oh), the loss is HIGH.
+If (we got it backwards), the loss is HIGH.
 The gradient will push up and down.

 If (we’re not sure), the loss is medium.
 We’ll adjust the rewards to be more confident.

-The beautiful thing about this loss: it doesn’t care about the absolute values of rewards, only the differences.
-That means the model can scale its rewards however it wants, as long as the rankings are correct.
+The clean thing about this loss: it doesn’t care about the absolute values of rewards, only the differences.
+The model can scale its rewards however it wants, as long as the rankings are correct.

 Next Steps¶

 We’ve covered the theory.
-Now let’s make it real.
+Now we make it real.

-Training — Complete implementation of the training loop.
-We’ll actually train a reward model!
+Training: Complete implementation of the training loop.
+We’ll train a reward model.